As Tears Go By (film): Plot

 Wah runs into Mabel and finds out she is now married.
-He decides to visit Ngor in Lantau, waiting a whole day before meeting her at the ferry terminal.
+He decides to visit Ngor in Lantau, waiting a whole day before meeting her at the ferry pier.
 Over the next few days, Wah helps out at the restaurant and grows closer to Ngor.
 Meanwhile, Tony insults Fly at his new job.
 Fly wrecks Tony's car in retaliation, but Tony's gang promptly catches him and beats him near to death.
 Wah cuts his visit with Ngor short after receiving a call from Uncle Kwan to make peace with Tony.

 Arriving at Tony's place, Wah surprises Tony and holds him at gunpoint, forcing Tony to release Fly.
 Wah urges Fly to return to his family in the countryside, but Fly refuses.
 Leaving a bar, they are attacked by Tony and his gang and severely beaten.
 Fly asks Wah to leave him behind, as he has been a failure and a terrible friend.
 Wah manages to return to Lantau where Ngor and her doctor treat his wounds.
 He recovers, and the two rekindle their relationship.

 Back in Mong Kok, Fly decides to assassinate a police informant for Uncle Kwan.
 While waiting for the fateful day, Fly is a "protected" person.
-He humiliates Tony at a mahjong parlor, prompting Tony's thugs to abandon him in disgust.
+He humiliates Tony at a mahjong parlour, prompting Tony's thugs to abandon him in disgust.
 Hearing the news, Wah tracks Fly down and attempts in vain to talk him out of the hit.
 At the police station, Fly shoots but fails to kill the informant, and is gunned down by the police.
-Arriving just in time, Wah grabs Fly's gun and finishes the job before being gunned down himself.
+Having witnessed everything from the street, Wah enters the police compound and finishes the job before being gunned down himself.
 As he lies dying, he remembers his first kiss with Ngor.